Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: Introduction

 The main contributions of this paper are three-fold.
-First, we propose RL algorithms for this problem by applying and adapting the general theory developed by \cite{wang2020reinforcement} and \cite{jia2021policy,jia2021policypg} to the MV setting.
+First, we propose procedures in developing RL algorithms for this problem by applying and adapting the general theory established by \cite{wang2020reinforcement} and \cite{jia2021policy,jia2021policypg} to the MV setting.
 The foundation of the algorithms is to solve moment conditions arising from certain martingale conditions.
 Yet, these moment conditions are profoundly different from those employed in conventional econometrics in terms of actively generating {\it new} data for learning.
-Second, when the stock prices follow a multi-dimensional Black--Scholes environment without factors, we devise a more specific RL algorithm and prove its convergence.
+Second, when the stock prices follow a multi-dimensional Black--Scholes environment without factors, we devise a specific RL algorithm and prove its convergence.
 Moreover, we show that the algorithm achieves a {\it sublinear} regret in terms of the Sharpe ratio.
 Here, ``regret" is the cumulative error over a number of learning episodes between the algorithm and the ``oracle" one (i.e., the theoretically optimal one under the complete knowledge of the market environment).
-The sublinearity ensures that the RL algorithm will achieve nearly optimal results after a sufficiently long training period, even with an unknown market.
-This is the first model-free regret analysis (i.e., it is not based on estimating the market parameters) for continuous-time MV portfolio choice, whose proof is premised upon a highly delicate analysis of diffusion processes and stochastic approximation techniques.
-Finally, we modify this theoretically proven efficient algorithm for performance enhancement and practical implementations by turning it into, among others, online learning in real-time with the same constraints and rebalancing frequency.
-Then, we carry out a comprehensive empirical study to compare the resulting RL strategy with 14 alternative popular, mostly econometric, methods using multiple performance metrics on S\&P 500 constituents for the period 2000--2020, with 1990-2000 as the burnt-in period for pre-training.
-These alternatives include the market portfolio, equally weighted portfolio, sample-based estimations, factor models, Bayesian estimation, distributional robust optimization, model-based continuous-time MV, a linear predictive model, and two general-purpose RL algorithms.
-The performance criteria cover annualized return, Sharpe ratio and its variants, maximum drawdown, and recovery time.
-An unequivocal conclusion from the extensive empirical study is that our RL strategy significantly outperforms the classical model-based, plug-in continuous-time counterpart in all the metrics regardless of the market conditions.
-Our strategy also consistently dominates the others in most metrics, especially in a volatile and downturn market.
-The superiority of our approach does not stem from the use of predictive factors or complex neural networks but rather from our fundamentally distinct and distinctive decision-making approach: learning the optimal strategy without learning the model.
+The sublinearity ensures that the RL algorithm will achieve nearly optimal results after a sufficiently long training period, even with an unknown market. \change{This is, to our knowledge, the first sublinear regret analysis of a model-free learning algorithm in continuous-time MV portfolio choice.
+While the learning algorithm itself operates without estimating market parameters, we establish this theoretical guarantee specifically within a Black-Scholes environment, utilizing specific function approximators whose proof is premised upon a highly delicate analysis of diffusion processes and stochastic approximation techniques.} Then, we carry out a comprehensive empirical study to compare the resulting RL strategy with 13 alternative popular, mostly econometric methods, using multiple performance metrics on S\&P 500 constituents for the period 2000--2020, with 1990-2000 as the burn-in period for pre-training.
+These alternatives include the market portfolio, equally weighted portfolio, sample-based estimations, factor models, Bayesian estimation, model-based continuous-time MV, a linear predictive model, and two general-purpose RL algorithms.
+The evaluation criteria cover both performance and trading metrics.
+The performance measures include annualized return, Sharpe ratio and its variants, maximum drawdown, and recovery time, \change{while the trading metrics include gross exposure to risky assets, turnover, concentration, and bankruptcy probability.} An unequivocal conclusion from the extensive empirical study is that our RL strategy significantly outperforms the classical model-based, plug-in continuous-time counterpart across all evaluation criteria regardless of market conditions.
+Our strategy also consistently dominates the others in most metrics, especially in volatile and downturn markets.
+The superiority of our approach does not stem from the use of predictive factors or complex neural networks but rather from our fundamentally distinct decision-making paradigm: learning the optimal strategy without learning the model.